 For the purpose of this work we assume that the Wire Datagram is transmitted and received via buffers of byte arrays.
 However, its type specification is independent of the means used to store, transmit, and receive the data.
-We have defined a buffer implementation (see figure 5) for the Wire Datagram.
+We have defined the following buffer implementation for the Wire Datagram.

-Figure 5a: Possible internal structure of a DatagramPacket
+Figure 6: Possible internal structure of a DatagramPacket

-According to the present document only the data area as described by the parameters offset and length are used.
+According to this specification only the data area as described by the parameters offset and length are used.
 However, without specifying any particular parameters for offset and length the complete data buffer will be used to store information.